Connect with others who understand.

 Some people with lupus experience excessive sweating and frequent overheating, while others say their blood feels like it’s boiling.
 A full-body burning sensation is a common experience among MyLupusTeam members.

-“I feel like I’m literally on fire sometimes,” one member said.
-Another said, “I’m always hot.
-I’ll become really hot, and my body will feel hot, but everyone around me is fine.”
 A third member put it this way: “I try to avoid getting hot.
 If I do, I feel like I am burning from the inside out!”

 Feeling like your body is on fire or that your blood is boiling may be a sign that you’re running a fever or a high temperature.
 Fever is a common symptom of lupus.
-Research shows that up to 86 percent of people with systemic lupus erythematosus (SLE), the most common type of lupus, experience fevers.
+Research shows that 36 percent to 86 percent of people with systemic lupus erythematosus (SLE), the most common type of lupus, experience fevers.

 1. Lupus Flare